 And there's a bigger picture now.

-All right, it was said, what are you going to do?
+It was said, what are you going to do?

-You still have to get an agreement and you still have to build a wall.
+You still have to get an agreement, and you still have to build a wall.

 I do think there's a lot to be said for people to come to the shores of this country and make a better life for themselves and for the world.

-And the truth is people who come to America, people who immigrate anywhere, are among the best because the people who are among the worst are the ones who stay put.
+And the truth is, people who come to America, people who immigrate anywhere, are among the best because the people who are among the worst are the ones who stay put.

 And that's what's always made America a great country.